Curl-Flow: Boundary-Respecting Pointwise Incompressible Velocity Interpolation for Grid-Based Fluids: Abstract

 \section{Abstract}

-We propose a novel methodology to enhance grid-based fluid animation with \emph{pointwise} divergence-free velocity interpolation.
-Our method takes as input a discretely divergence-free staggered grid velocity field generated by a standard pressure projection, and first recovers a consistent corresponding edge-based discrete vector potential in 3D (or node-based stream function in 2D).
-We interpolate these values to form a pointwise potential, and apply the \emph{continuous} curl operator to recover a pointwise flow field that is perfectly incompressible.
-Our method supports irregular geometry through the use of level set-based cut-cells.
-To recover a smooth and velocity-consistent discrete vector potential in 3D, we employ a sweeping approach followed by a gauge correction that requires a single scalar Poisson solve, rather than a vector Poisson problem.
-In both 2D and 3D, we show how modified interpolation strategies can be applied to better account for the presence of irregular cut-cell boundaries.
-Our results demonstrate that our overall proposed \emph{Curl-Flow} framework produces significantly better particle trajectories that suffer from far fewer spurious sources or sinks, respect irregular obstacles, and better preserve particle distributions over time.
+We propose to augment standard grid-based fluid solvers with \emph{pointwise} divergence-free velocity interpolation, thereby ensuring exact incompressibility down to the sub-cell level.
+Our method takes as input a discretely divergence-free velocity field generated by a staggered grid pressure projection, and first recovers a corresponding discrete vector potential.
+Instead of solving a costly \emph{vector} Poisson problem for the potential, we develop a fast parallel sweeping strategy to find a candidate potential and apply a gauge transformation to enforce the Coulomb gauge condition and thereby make it numerically smooth.
+Interpolating this discrete potential generates a pointwise vector potential whose analytical curl is a pointwise incompressible velocity field.
+Our method further supports irregular solid geometry through the use of level set-based cut-cells and a novel Curl-Noise-inspired potential ramping procedure that simultaneously offers strictly non-penetrating velocities and incompressibility.
+Experimental comparisons demonstrate that the vector potential reconstruction procedure at the heart of our approach is consistently faster than prior such reconstruction schemes, especially those that solve vector Poisson problems.
+Moreover, in exchange for its modest extra cost, our overall \emph{Curl-Flow} framework produces significantly improved particle trajectories that closely respect irregular obstacles, do not suffer from spurious sources or sinks, and yield superior particle distributions over time.

 \ccsdesc[500]{Computing methodologies~Physical simulation}

 \keywords{divergence-free, stream function, vector potential, velocity interpolation, advection }